-Cornell’s emergency management program is based on the framework of the four phases of emergency management: prevention-mitigation, preparedness, response, and recovery.
+Cornell University’s emergency management program is based on the framework of the four phases of emergency management: prevention-mitigation, preparedness, response, and recovery.
 All phases are highly interconnected; that is, each phase influences the other three phases.
-The cycle as a whole is an ongoing process, just as the plan is a dynamic document that requires continuous updating.
+The cycle as a whole is an ongoing process, just as individual plans are dynamic documents that require continuous review.

-The first phase in emergency management is Prevention-Mitigation.
-Prevention is the action taken to decrease the likelihood that an event or crisis will occur.
+Prevention is the action taken to decrease the likelihood that a disruptive incident or emergency will occur.
 Mitigation is the action taken to eliminate or reduce the loss of life and property damage related to an event or crisis, particularly those that cannot be prevented.

 The hazards the University is seeking to prevent, diminish, or mitigate are defined specifically through a process of hazards identification and risk assessment.
-In the assessment, campus representatives and community partners identified virtually all the hazards that could cause risks and subsequently a crisis.
+In the assessment, campus representatives and community partners identify hazards that could cause risks and subsequently a crisis.

-Preparedness takes the form of plans or procedures designed to save lives and to minimize damage when an emergency occurs.
+Preparedness takes the form of plans or procedures designed to save lives and to minimize damage when an incident occurs.
 Planning, training, and exercising are the essential elements of preparedness.
 These activities ensure that when a disaster strikes, emergency personnel will be able to provide the best response possible, and the community will be prepared.

 Preparedness is not limited to the emergency response community.
 You should take steps to ensure that you are personally prepared for emergencies and disasters, both at work and home.
-See the EHS Personal Preparedness web page for more information.
+Use our Preparedness Checklist to guide your activities.

-The Preparedness phase designs strategies, processes, and protocols to prepare the University for potential emergencies.
+The Preparedness phase designs and tests strategies, processes, and protocols to prepare the University for potential emergencies.
 The Office of Emergency Management support preparedness activities that include: